apache/openwebbeans/readme/README_1_0_0-alpha-1.txt

 How OWB Plugins Work
 ------------------------------------------

-OpenWebBeans has been developing in a plugin way.
+OpenWebBeans has been developed with a plugin architecture.
 The Core dependency injection service is provided with openwebbeans-impl.
 If you need further service functionality, you have to add respective plugin jars into the application classpath.
-OpenWebBeans uses the Java SE 6.0 java.util.ServiceLoader mechanism to pickup those plugins at runtime.
+OpenWebBeans uses the Java SE 6.0 java.util.ServiceLoader mechanism to pickup plugins at runtime.

 Current Plugins:
 ---------------------